Ethan Scally

-Ethan Scally (Shuji Muramatsu (村松秀司, Muramatsu Shuji); born 8 June 2008) is a professional footballer who plays as a goalkeeper for Major League Soccer club Los Angeles FC.
+Ethan Scally (村松秀司, Muramatsu Shuji) is a professional footballer who plays as a goalkeeper for MLS Next Pro club Los Angeles FC 2.
 Born in the United States, he represents Japan at international level.

 Early life

 Scally was born on 8 June 2008 in Los Angeles, California, United States.
 A native of the city, he is the son of a Japanese mother and an American father.
 Growing up, he played American football.

 Club career

 As a youth player, Scally joined the youth academy of American side Los Angeles FC.
 In 2024, he was promoted to the club's reserve team.

 International career

+In August 2022, Scally received his first call-up to the United States under-15 national football team for training.
+However, he did not play in any matches.

 Scally is a Japan youth international.
 During April 2025, he played for the Japan national under-17 football team at the 2025 AFC U-20 Asian Cup.
+He was also in the Japanese squad for the 2025 FIFA U-20 World Cup.